Vocabulary development: Social context

 Social context involves pointing out social norms and violations of these norms.
 This form of context is most commonly found in conversation, as opposed to reading or other word learning environments.
 A child's understanding of social norms can help them to infer the meaning of words that occur in conversation.
 In an English-speaking tradition, "please" and "thank you" are taught to children at a very early age, so they are very familiar to the child by school-age.
 For example, if a group of people is eating a meal with the child present and one person says, "give me the bread" and another responds with, "that was rude.
 What do you say?", and the person responds with "please", the child may not know the meaning of "rude", but can infer its meaning through social context and understanding the necessity of saying "please".

 Semantic support

 Semantic support is the most obvious method of vocabulary development in school-age children.
 It involves giving direct verbal information of the meaning of a word.
 By the time children are in school, they are active participants in conversation, so they are very capable and willing to ask questions when they do not understand a word or concept.
 For example, a child might see a zebra for the first time and ask, what is that? and the parent might respond, that is a zebra.
 It is like a horse with stripes and it is wild so you cannot ride it.
+Or a child might see a minivan for the first time and ask, "what is that?" and the parent might respond, "that is a minivan.
+It is a car with extra seats in it".